Medicines & Supplements A to Z > Carvedilol

 How to use it?

-The oral dose for different uses and age groups are listed below:
+The oral dose for different uses are listed below:

 For high blood pressure: start with 6.25 mg twice daily.
 Your doctor might double the dose every 1-2 weeks up to 25 mg twice daily.